Kelly Ripa’s Jaw-Dropping ‘En Pointe’ Instagram Photo Could Hold The Secret To Her Killer Body

 While fans were impressed with the pic, it was another opportunity to show off just one more thing this supermom can do.
 Ripa is known to love her gym workouts, but the talk show host actually has an impressive ballerina past.
 That’s right, the 48-year-old TV host, actress, and mom is not only a fitness enthusiast who isn’t afraid to try unique workouts on-air with anyone who will join her, but she was once an avid ballet dancer.

-Ripa made the reveal to Dance magazine where she dished that she started ballet dancing at age three and continued with it for more than a decade.
+Ripa made the reveal to Dance magazine where she dished that she started ballet dancing at 3-years-old and continued with it for more than a decade.

 “I was a ballet dancer for 13 years, and have the feet to prove it,” Ripa said.